shianwanglab/shianwanglab.github.io/_pages/about.md

 I earned my Ph.D. in civil engineering from the University of Minnesota, where I worked with <a href="https://sites.google.com/umn.edu/mlevin/home" target="_blank">Michael Levin</a>.
 My [Ph.D. dissertation](https://www.proquest.com/docview/2774369298?sourcetype=Dissertations%20&%20Theses) on the planning, operation, and management of automated transportation systems received the [2023 IEEE ITS Best Dissertation Award—First Prize](https://ieee-itss.org/awards/best-dissertation/) from the IEEE Intelligent Transportation Systems Society.
 Prior to that, I received an M.S. in electrical and computer engineering from the University of Ottawa under the supervision of <a href="https://www.uottawa.ca/faculty-engineering/school-electrical-engineering-computer-science/directory/nasir-uddin-ahmed" target="_blank">N.U.
 Ahmed</a>.
 Outside of research, I enjoy running (5K and 10K), playing tennis, hiking, watching documentaries, and learning new card tricks.

+**I am always looking for motivated students to join our group.
+If you are interested in our research, please reach out with your CV, transcripts, and a brief statement describing how your interests align with our work.**

 <!--
 # 🔥 News
 - August 2026: ...